 Our guided walks have been carefully selected to highlight some of Harris' best scenery.
-The walks will be led by the North Harris Trust Ranger, Scaladale Centre guides or one of our guest speakers.
+The walks will be led by the North Harris Trust Ranger or a guide from the Scaladale Centre.
 The terrain will be very varied from scree slopes to peat bogs.
-The mountain routes might include exposed ridgelines and steep climbs/ descents.
+The mountain routes might include exposed ridge lines and steep climbs/ descents.

-Roineabhal Although it's not the highest peak on South Harris, Roineabhal is a very rewarding climb.
-The view from the summit is an incredible 360 degree panorama across South Harris to the North Harris hills and south through the islands.
-Date; 14/8/2018 Time; 9.30am ready to go for 10am Location; By the old post office (now closed), Leverburgh Distance; 7.5km Duration; 4hrs Climb; 600m Cost; £10 Difficulty rating; Moderate Recommended equipment; Walking boots, waterproofs, spare warm layer, lunch&drink.
+Beinn Dhubh Beinn Dhubh is the highest peak on South Harris, offering amazing views from the summit is an incredible 360 degree panorama across South Harris to the North Harris hills and south through the islands.
+This route will take in the summits of Beinn Losgaintir and and Ceann Reamhar before heading back to the road.
+Date; 1/5/2019 Time; 9.30am ready to go for 10am Location; Luskentyre Beach car park Distance; 11km Duration; 5hrs Climb; 600m Cost; £10 Difficulty rating; Moderate Recommended equipment; Walking boots, waterproofs, spare warm layer, lunch&drink.